 You may feel you don’t need a TEFL at all and you might not with that mindset, but you’ll have to try much harder to get employers to call you back.
 If you’re trying to get hired from back home with no prior experience then an online TEFL would exponentially increase your chances of finding work.

 So why get the training?
 Do you like being good at anything?
 Do you really think you can teach yourself?
 You pay the money to learn the right stuff so you don’t have to accidentally learn the wrong stuff.
-I also would advise you take a look at BestOnlineTEFL.com and see their choices for the top-5 courses for 2016-2017.
+I also would advise you take a look at BestOnlineTEFL’s and see their choices for the top-5 courses for 2016-2017.

 As always if you have any questions, please contact me by e-mail.
-Comments are always welcomed.
-See you on the other side friends.